-overflows in Philadelphia or Camden?
+Is the project focused on increasing Green Stormwater Infrastructure in Philadelphia or Camden?

-Please also review all of the criteria on pages 7 and 8 and make sure that your program aligns with those.
+Please also review all of the criteria on pages 8-9 and make sure that your program aligns with those.

 If you answered "yes" to all of the questions above and meet the stated criteria, the application process begins by completing a proposal on our online submission system at https://wpf.my.site.com/grantee.
 Submit your application by 5:00PM ET on April 25, 2025.
 A WPF team will review all proposals and will notify applicants if they have been selected to move forward in the review process.
 To download a working copy of the application to draft responses, please click here.